 ALL – overall, the treatment is very similar to AML, but the drugs given may vary.

-- Again, transplantation is only recommended for those at high-risk, where ALL is considered generally incurable without transplantation.
+- Again, transplantation is only recommended for those at high-risk, asin these cases ALL is considered generally incurable without transplantation.

 - Some patients will receive maintenance therapy for up to 2 years.